Quatermass 2: Writing

 Nigel Kneale had been unhappy with Hammer's adaptation of The Quatermass Experiment, partly because he received no extra remuneration from the sale of the film rights and partly because of the changes made in the film to his original television script.
 In the wake of his dissatisfaction, Kneale exerted pressure on the BBC to allow him to be more involved in the sale of the rights to his work.
 Despite being in the final months of his BBC contract, Kneale was allowed to collaborate with Hammer on the adaptation of Quatermass II.
 The first draft of the screenplay was written by Kneale with input from producer Anthony Hinds.
-Subsequent drafts were worked on by director Val Guest, as he had done before on The Quatermass Xperiment.
+Director Val Guest worked on subsequent drafts, as he had done before on The Quatermass Xperiment.
 Guest recalled of Kneale's script that there was "lots of philosophising and very down-to-earth thinking but it was too long, it would not have held screenwise.
 So, again, I had to tailor it and sharpen it and hopefully not ruin it".
 The script was submitted to the British Board of Film Censors (BBFC) in April 1956.
 BBFC reader Audrey Field commented: "There should be the customary general caution that the sky is not the limit, either in sights or sounds".
 The BBFC's main objection was to a scene in which a guard from the Winnerden Flats complex murders a family having a picnic.
 This scene was omitted from the final film, although it is present in the original television presentation.

 As with The Quatermass Xperiment, the screenplay for Quatermass 2 condenses many of the events of the original television version.
 The most significant change is at the climax: Quatermass and his assistant, Pugh, use Quatermass's rocket to travel to the asteroid to take on the aliens on their home ground, whereas in the theatrical film the rocket is fired, unmanned, at the asteroid to destroy it.
 Several characters from the television version do not appear in the film, most notably Quatermass's daughter, Paula, and his assistant, Leo Pugh (their roles are partially replaced by new character Brand).
 Conversely, the characters of Inspector Lomax and Quatermass's young assistant Marsh reappear in the film version, having previously been in The Quatermass Xperiment, but not in the television version.
 The character of Sheila the barmaid also appears only in the film version.